AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/README.md

 ## Output files

+The module outputs results to the `results` directory, as described in [`results/README.md`](./results/README.md).

 ## Software requirements

-This module uses `renv` and `docker` to manage software dependencies.
+This module uses `renv` and `Docker` to manage software dependencies.

 ## Computational resources

 This module can be run with the resources of a standard personal laptop.

+## Analysis results

+This section provides brief conclusions for different projects which this module processed.

+### Ewing sarcoma (`SCPCP000015`)

+* Among references `endo`, `immune`, `endo-immune`, the `endo`-only reference appears more able to distinguish between tumor and normal cells
+  * Note that tumor cells were identified by the `cell-type-ewings` module
+* Pooled references appear to do a similar or slightly better job than do internal references at distinguishing between tumor and normal cells